 4) Make your work more complex, and detailed.
 This will eliminate many would-be copycats who don't want to invest the same amount of labor or tedious effort.

 5) Continue to innovate and develop within your own signature style.
 Continuously repeating one style, fabrication method, or technique without growth allows other people to catch up.
 Constant evolution is the key!

 6) Develop mastery and expertise in your own techniques.
 Working with the same materials over many years with constant innovation can lead to mastery of skills and expertise that would make it impossible for others to copy your signature style.

-7) If you work with commonly available materials (that anyone can find, buy or cast) you will have to make more work, better work and be better at your own publicity and promotion than anyone else.
-You can't depend on copyright as a protection.
+7) If you work with commonly available materials (that anyone can find, buy or cast) you will have to make more work, better work, and be better at your own publicity and promotion than anyone else.
+You can't depend on copyright as protection.

 8) If you work with historical forms and symbols (such as Celtic Circles, as just one example), it will be difficult to develop a signature style or identity.
 Innovate beyond your original inspiration.
 Try to develop your own vocabulary of forms.

 9) Don't teach workshops in your signature style.
 I know this isn't going to be a popular statement.
 Workshops are great for teaching a wide variety of skills, but I'm shocked when artists and makers teach their signature technique or style.
 They are teaching a whole room of people to be copycats.